-Selectivity and endogeneity in the data
+Selectivity and endogenity in the data

 The potentially most serious source of bias is the low rate of return in the first wave of this survey and the high attrition rate in the second one.
 It is estimated that in 1999 around 27 000 graduates left the higher educational system in Hungary.
 Return rate was 22% in the first wave, resulting a sample size of 5808.
 This number was then further reduced in the second wave, when only 2,242 respondents, the ones who willingly provided a phone-number in the first survey - still valid four years later -could be contacted.
 Although definitely low, such levels of response rate are not unusual in the practice of social surveys of this kind.
 In any case, we found that the size of the resulting sample was sufficient for performing the type of analyses presented here.
 However, since the distribution by the type of higher education institutions in the sample was different from that in the entire population, we applied analytical weights in this study.
-The aim of weighting was to reproduce in the sample the proportion of students' graduating from the various higher education institutions in 1999.
-This way, distribution by type of institution, region of higher education and also by field of study has been satisfyingly adjusted to the relevant distributions in the entire population.
+The aim of weighting was to reproduce in the sample the proportion of students' graduating from the various higher education and also by field of study has been satisfyingly adjusted to the relevant distributions in the entire population.